What do you really owe on your home mortgage when you get to the end of your Chapter 13 case?

 The Chapter 13 runs 3 to 5 years, and the automatic stay limits the lender’s ability to let you know what’s happening with the loan.
 (This assumes that the lender ever really wanted to let you know what’s happening, but that’s another rant, another day.)

 Lots can happen during those years.
-Too often, before the rule was enacted, debtors would get their Chapter 13 discharge and a foreclosure notice practically in the same day’s mail.
+Too often, before the rule, debtors would get their Chapter 13 discharge and a foreclosure notice practically in the same day’s mail.

 It might be late fees, forced placed insurance, or just plain accounting mistakes.
 Whatever the reason, the consequences were horrific.